 Criminology offers research methods courses in the areas not covered by the concentration requirements.

-Sociology offers a choice of courses that focus on Canadian criminal justice administration and policy or on selected issues within the criminal justice system.
+Sociology offers a choice of courses that focus on Canadian criminal justice administration or on selected issues within the criminal justice system.

 Psychology offers a course on theories of assessment and treatment of offenders.